 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roofs are pitched and slated with tiled ridging.
-Access into the main attic roof space is gained through a hinged ceiling hatch in the hall via a metal sliding ladder, and a ceiling hatch in the northmost bedroom provides access into the roof void above this end section of the building (which has been converted from a former garage).
-The roofs are of timber frame construction overlaid with a mix of softwood and fibreboard sarking, and there is a felt membrane beneath the slates.
-The roof voids are insulated above the ceilings, and the northmost roof void also has some insulation between the rafters.
-There is an electric light within the main roof space.
+The main roof is pitched and slated with metal ridging and sandstone skews.
+There is a flat felt covered roof over the rear extension to the hall.
+Access into the apex roof space above the front section of the building is gained through a hinged ceiling hatch in the box room, via a metal sliding ladder.
+There are electric lights.
+The roof is of timber frame construction overlaid with sarkingboard, but there is no felt membrane beneath the slates.
+This attic is insulated above the ceilings.
+There is also a ceiling hatch in the rear loft store room.
+This roof void is not insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed in PVC.
+The rainwater fittings are formed in a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction which are mostly pointed externally.
-The walls of the extensions are of cavity block roughcast construction, and the walls of the northmost bedroom (converted from a former garage) appear to be of single skin concrete block construction which are externally roughcast.
+The main walls are of solid stone construction which are mostly pointed externally, although the left hand gable end has been roughcast/harled.
+The walls of the small extension to the rear hallway are of cavity brick construction, which are externally roughcast.